Ken McCarthy: Other activities

 The content of Brasscheck is the property of the First Amendment Defense Trust.
 This organization was created after McCarthy's investigation of the San Francisco 49ers stadium bond issue election.

 BrasscheckTV features videos on a wide range of contemporary topics, available via e-mail subscription.
 Ken McCarthy has been an advocate of alternative media.
 He is quoted in an interview on July 9, 2007, with Wes Unruh, of Alterati.com, describing traditional news reporting as "so incredibly inept," and asserting that "...for that small percentage of people that really wants to know, the Internet's been a blessing and I think it will be very persistent."

 Speaking specifically of BrasscheckTV.com he said "I'm putting the videos into context and giving people background on the significance of what they're actually seeing..."

 In 1999, McCarthy collaborated with filmmaker Rick Goldsmith to create an online archive of the work of American investigative journalist George Seldes (1890–1995) in support of Goldsmith's Academy Award-nominated film Tell the Truth and Run: George Seldes and the American Press.

-The name McCarthy gave to his own investigative efforts — "Brasscheck" — came from a book by Upton Sinclair about which George Seldes commented:
+The name McCarthy gave to his own investigative efforts—"Brasscheck"—came from a book by Upton Sinclair about which George Seldes commented:

 "In 1920, Upton Sinclair, an outsider to journalism, wrote The Brass Check, the first book exposing the press.
 It was this book, plus a friendship with the author lasting many years, that influenced me and the books I wrote on the press, beginning in the 1930s."

 McCarthy is the founder and publisher of JazzontheTube.com, the high-ranking jazz and blues video compilation website.

 Early life and education

 Born in New Haven, Connecticut, McCarthy's father Francis W. McCarthy (1922–2003) was a pioneer in the practical applications of data processing technology for the insurance industry.

 McCarthy's maternal grandfather, Andrew Paretti of the Bronx, New York, was the pre-eminent granite masonry contractor in the New York City area from 1936 to 1955.
 His firm did the stonework for the chapel at West Point, Keating Hall at Fordham University, and the Peace Plaza of the United Nations, as well as numerous public works projects during the Robert Moses era.

-McCarthy graduated from Regis High School in Manhattan in 1977 and Princeton University in 1981.
+McCarthy spent his formative years in North Haven, CT, Palos Verdes, CA, San Francisco, CA, the Kingsbridge section of the Bronx, NY, and Upper Montclair, NJ.
+He graduated from Regis High School in Manhattan in 1977 and Princeton University in 1981.
 At Princeton he hosted a jazz program for WPRB-FM.
 While at university and immediately afterwards, he produced numerous concerts including several for his college roommate who later became a multi-Grammy nominee Stanley Jordan.
 His studies at Princeton included neuroscience, cognitive psychology and anthropology.